luisc99/live-tracker/README.md

 # Live Tracker

-NOTE: this is still a work in progress
+NOTE: this is still a work in progress and might not work perfectly.

 A reset tracker for minecraft speedruns, intended for no-reset runs.